C-Sinclair/DigitalCV/README.md

 [] Case studies pages
 [] Show me the code with link to my Github profile
 [] Links back to https://blog.irrelevant.ninja
+[] Thumbs up FAB which links to Firebase db